 As long as they have a food source, an adult louse can live for up to thirty days.
 And while that may not seem like a significant amount of time, they continue to multiply during this time, and a female louse can lay up to eight eggs each day.

-Depending on the temperature, adult head lice can live off of the human head for about one to four days, and nits can live for up to ten days.
-And although nits can live up to ten days off of their host, they will not hatch if they are at or below room temperature.
+Depending on the temperature, adult head lice can live off of the human head for about 1 to 4 days, and nits can live for up to 10 days.
+And although nits can live up to 10 days off of their host, they will not hatch if they are at or below room temperature.

 Head lice can live on objects such as carpets, upholstered furniture, bedding, clothing, and stuffed animals.
 Although they can’t live long, there is a chance that they could transfer to another person before they die.
 To avoid further infestation, you can take certain precautions to prevent lice from crawling onto a new host.

 Licefreee! has been in the business of helping families get rid of head lice for over 20 years.
 Our goal has always been to provide families with a safe and effective way to tackle head lice infestations.
-All of our products are non-toxic and use sodium chloride to kill head lice and nits, and are effective in treating “super lice” infestations where other traditional treatments fail.
+All of our products are non-toxic, use sodium chloride to kill head lice and nits, and are effective in treating “super lice” infestations where traditional treatments fail.